Scotty (Star Trek): Doohan depiction

+Early years

+A young Scotty, played by Scottish actor Martin Quinn, appears in Star Trek: Strange New Worlds, introduced in the episode "Hegemony".
+In that episode, Scotty holds the rank of Lieutenant junior grade and is the only survivor of a Gorn attack on his ship, the USS Stardiver.
+After escaping from the wrecked Stardiver, Scotty took a shuttlecraft and managed to reach a Federation colony on Parnassus Beta.
+He was then rescued by the Enterprise.
+After that incident was resolved, Scotty is assigned to USS Enterprise permanently.

 Pegg depiction

 In September 2007, Paul McGillion auditioned for the Scotty role in the 2009 Star Trek reboot and received James Doohan's son Chris's endorsement.
 However, Simon Pegg's casting was announced on October 11, 2007.
 Pegg's portrayal in the 2009 Star Trek reboot has Scotty stuck working at an isolated outpost as punishment for beaming Admiral Jonathan Archer's prized beagle from one planet to the next — and having no idea where it ended up.
 With assistance from Spock Prime and James Kirk, he joins the Enterprise crew and becomes the ship's chief engineer.
 Slate.com called Pegg's performance of Scotty in the 2009 Star Trek reboot "juicily comic".
 The character of Scotty has an expanded role in the film Star Trek Beyond (written by Pegg and Doug Jung), in which he meets an alien woman named Jaylah, who leads him to the crashed Federation starship, the USS Franklin.
 Working together, the two make the ship again flightworthy and Scotty helps Jaylah to see the value of working together with a crew.